kasir-barati/html-css/19-box-layout/README.md

 ## BFC -- Block Formatting Context

 - In [this example](./float-bfc-example.html) we have a floated element (`img`) which has floated outside of the boundaries of background color (float is not abiding by the rules of normal flow).
 And it is overlapping its container since they (floated element - `img` - and `section`) belong to the same BFC.
-- The region in which the layout of block boxes occurs and in which floats interact with other elements.
 - The element that primarily forms a BFC is the _root_ element.
 - Walls that inside it all the elements are laid out.
 Nothing leaves the `html` container.
 - Inside the `html` container all other boxes can overlap each other.